 Even young people prefer the physical shopping experience.
-A global survey by the CBRE Group Inc. has shown that 70% of millennials prefer shopping in stores, which is surprising considering that their demographic spends an average of 7.5 hours a day online.
+A global survey by CBRE Group Inc. has shown that 70% of millennials prefer shopping in stores, which is surprising considering that their demographic spends an average of 7.5 hours a day online.

-A few years ago, smart ecommerce retailers started to notice of this gap in the online shopping experience.
+A few years ago, smart ecommerce retailers started to notice this gap in the online shopping experience.

-After repeated requests from customers and a successful trial in their New York office, Bonobos opened the Guide Shop, a place where customers could try on their wares, place an order online, and have their purchased goods delivered the very next day.
+After repeated requests from customers and a successful trial in their New York office, Bonobos opened the Guide Shop, where customers could try on their wares, place an order online, and have their purchased goods delivered the very next day.

-Ecommerce players outside the US have also made great strides to transition into o2o commerce.
+Ecommerce players outside the US have also made great strides to transition into O2O commerce.

-Alibaba has attempted to take advantage of the world’s biggest ecommerce market by investing as much as $8 billion in retail stores in China.
-The company believes that a foothold in traditional retail is key to future growth and has developed an O2O plan for “new retail”, which involves using technology to upgrade China’s retail sector.
+Alibaba has taken advantage of the world’s biggest ecommerce market by investing as much as $8 billion in retail stores throughout China.
+The company believes that a foothold in traditional retail is key to future growth and has developed an O2O plan for “new retail,” which involves using technology to upgrade China’s retail sector.

 How Personalization Makes For a Better Shopping Experience

-As shoppers become more tech savvy, they expect retailers to provide better shopping experiences that integrates available technology.
+As shoppers become more tech savvy, they expect retailers to provide better shopping experiences that integrate available technology.
 One of the most desired services is a personalized shopping experience, which includes customized offers and tailored suggestions based on each consumers’ specific desires and their location.

 Nordstrom, one of America’s largest fashion retailers, has introduced data-driven, personalized experiences at their retail stores.
-The company tracks, follows and analyzes every move their online customers make to decide what products to promote to which customers, when to promote them, and via what channel.
+The company tracks, follows, and analyzes every move their online customers make to decide what products to promote, when to promote them, and what channel.
 Their marketing team tracks Pinterest pins to help identify trending products, then promotes them in their brick and mortar stores.

-Click-and-collect, online coupons and customer surveys are all easy ways to track O2O customer movement as they provide a direct path from the online space to the physical store.
+Click-and-collect, online coupons, and customer surveys are all easy ways to track O2O customer movement as they provide a direct path from the online space to the physical store.

 Going Beyond Click-And-Collect Shopping

 In early 2016, it was reported that over half of retailers were offering a click-and-collect service, and 72% of consumers were making use of it.

 Being able to order online and pick up an item in-store is not only convenient, it helps fulfill our need for instant gratification.
 In a world where the latest movies are available on demand, and personal taxis can be called to our location within minutes, the ability to get things when we want them is now considered the norm.

-While click-and-collect is undoubtedly convenient for some shoppers, it’s not always the most popular method of getting products quickly.
-For consumers located in densely populated areas, driving to the store, navigating traffic, finding a parking spot, and loading up cumbersome products into the car can be an unattractive proposition, despite the benefits of instant gratification.
+While click-and-collect is undoubtedly convenient for some, it’s not always the most popular method of getting products quickly.
+For consumers located in densely populated areas, driving to the store, navigating traffic, finding a parking spot, and loading up cumbersome products into the car can be an unattractive proposition … despite the benefits of instant gratification.

 While Amazon’s drone delivery service offers the promise of rapid 30 minute delivery times, the service is still in a developmental phase.
-Fortunately, Shopify Plus customers have a number of same day delivery options that easily integrate with their online store.
+Fortunately, Shopify Plus customers have a number of same-day delivery options that easily integrate with their online store.

 Postmates is a same-day delivery service that is available in over 200 cities across the United States and helps get your products to your customers faster than ever, often in under an hour.

-UberRUSH is a similar same-day delivery service that is currently available in New York, Chicago and San Francisco.
+UberRUSH is a similar same-day delivery service that is currently available in New York, Chicago, and San Francisco.
 UberRush uses the Uber driver network to provide on-demand product delivery for businesses of all sizes.

-And if companies like Amazon and Alibaba consider O2O commerce to be the next step in their ecommerce development, you can be fairly sure that it will be good for the development of your business as well.
+And if companies like Amazon and Alibaba consider O2O commerce to be the next step in their ecommerce development, you can be sure that it will be good for the development of your business as well.